 Patricia Tomasi is a mom, maternal mental health advocate, journalist, and speaker.
-She writes regularly for the Huffington Post Canada and freelances for other publications as well, focusing primarily on maternal mental health after suffering from severe postpartum depression, twice.
+She writes for the Huffington Post Canada and has herself suffered twice from prenatal and postpartum depression and anxiety.

 One in five Canadians will be affected by a mental illness this year, and that includes pregnant and postpartum women who may develop a range of maternal mental health issues such as depression, anxiety, obsessive compulsive disorder, bipolar disorder and psychosis.

 According to new guidelines released by the Government of Canada, depression affects about 10 per cent of women during pregnancy, and 20 to 40 per cent of women with a history of depression will suffer a relapse postpartum.
 Despite this, Canada does not recommend perinatal depression screening, while Australia, the United Kingdom and the United States all do.

 Advocates are calling for:

 - Universal screening for all women for maternal mental health disorders from preconception to one year postpartum and beyond.
 We need to talk about the symptoms not often spoken about including intrusive thoughts, panic attacks, heart palpitations, muscle tightness, brain fog, derealization, depersonalization and in some cases, delusional thinking, hallucinations, and psychosis;